Melkor333/milkOS/README.md

 ## Setup XServer

-TODO: Grantos DOES NOT handle a proper window/desktop manager.
+TODO: Milkos DOES NOT handle a proper window/desktop manager.
 But it enables a lot of services by default.
 I'll need to clear this up and make a variable like `enableWmServices` or something.
 This should then be disabled when using DE's like KDE/Gnome.
 MR's welcome :)
 But this makes it necessary for you to set up `services.xserver` according to your needs.
 Mainly `services.xserver.windowmanager` or `services.xserver.desktopManager` are relevant.

 I set up the window manager as follows in `/mnt/etc/nixos/configuration.nix`. xfce is just a fallback if xmonad doesn't work for some reason.
 (My XMonad is currently managed outside of nix...):